Finally, a USDA-inspected processing plant close to home.

 PRC and IST will begin designing the facility while the town finalizes the release of TIF funds.

-Plan for building to begin Fall 2022 to be open Spring/Summer of 2023.
+Plan for building to begin Winter 2023 to be open Fall of 2023.
 The GC has been selected along with all subcontractors.
 Work on the lot will begin as soon as the purchase is finalized.

 Processing Services Offered